felixlopz/hubrise-test-task/content/docs/en/data.md

 1. Select **From** and **To** fields in and set the date ranges to filter by.
 1. Select the search icon <InlineImage width="17" height="17">![Search icon](../images/061-search.png)</InlineImage> to filter records by these dates.
 1. To clear the date filters, remove the dates from the **From** and **To** fields, then select the search icon <InlineImage width="17" height="17">![Search icon](../images/061-search.png)</InlineImage>.

-1. Click on the date of the order to view full details.
+Click on the date of the order to view full details.
-1. To view the full details of the request, click the date and time.
-For more information see [Logs](/docs/data/#logs).
+To view the full details of the request, click the date and time in the **Logs** section.
+For more information, see [Logs](/docs/data/#logs).

 ---